Khongchai/web-spirograph/README.md

 ---

-If we trace out the path of the outermost circle, we'll now have...just a bigger circle, which, honestly, is not exciting.
+If we trace out the path of the outermost circle, we'll now have...just a bigger circle.
+Not very exciting.

-With HTML5 Canvas, we can trace the path by having another canvas that we send the draw data to, but that's a bit too much for this demonstration, so we'll just trace only the outermost circle and stop clearing the canvas.
+With HTML5 Canvas, we can trace the path by having another canvas that we send the draw data to, but that's a bit too much for this tiny demonstration, so we'll just trace only the outermost circle and stop clearing the canvas.

 ```js
 const radii = [300, 150, 75, 50, 30];